JeffBelgum/configclasses/docs/index.rst

 The ``Configuration`` class will now search command line arguments, environment variables, and a `.env` file for ``HOST`` and ``PORT``.

-If a field name is found in multiple sources, sources are prioritized in the order they are passed to the ``configclass`` decorator, giving the first source the highest priority.
+If a field name is found in multiple sources, sources are prioritized based on how they are passed to the ``configclass`` decorator.
+Sources are prioritized from left to right, giving the last source the highest priority.

 Features